If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 The primary purpose of life insurance is to provide financial protection to your dependents after you pass.
 Using it solely for investment doesn't make sense since other investment vehicles typically offer far better returns.

-That said, high-net-worth individuals who need life insurance protection may find the investment component of a permanent life policy to their liking, particularly if they want to diversify their portfolio or have already maxed out traditional retirement savings accounts, like the RRSP.
+That said, high-net-worth individuals who need life insurance protection may find the investment component of a whole life insurance policy to their liking, particularly if they want to diversify their portfolio or have already maxed out traditional retirement savings accounts, like the RRSP.

-What are the benefits of owning a policy within a corporation?
+What are the benefits of owning a life insurance within a corporation?

 Owning a life insurance policy within a corporation has three main tax benefits:

-- The cost of owning a policy is much lower when premiums are paid by a corporation rather than an individual
+- The cost of a life insurance policy is much lower when premiums are paid by a corporation rather than an individual

 - The cash value grows tax-free until withdrawn